aditi10113/QuickBlog-FullStack/README.md

 # 📝 QuickBlog

-QuickBlog is an AI-powered blogging platform that enables users to create, edit, and publish intelligent blog content using Gemini AI.
-It features a clean UI, seamless image uploads via ImageKit, and a robust backend built on the MERN stack.
+QuickBlog is an AI-powered blogging platform where users can effortlessly create, edit, and publish blogs with the help of Gemini AI.
+It features a clean and responsive UI with seamless image uploads using ImageKit and a robust backend built on the MERN stack.

 ---